UPDATE as of 05/14/2020, 12:00pm

 - Continued service experience Sundays at 10:30am with music and teaching on Facebook through June

-- If you're sick or have traveled outside of the state within the last two weeks, please stay home and watch online.
+- If you're sick, please stay home and watch online.

 - If you're at-risk, please consider your options.